kiranreddy4433E/100-Days_Coding_Challenge/Day_57/Day_57.md

 Welcome to **Day 57** of my **100 Days of Code Challenge**!
 Today, I implemented a Java program to determine whether a student passes or fails a test based on the scoring system of correct and incorrect answers.
 This problem was engaging and helped me practice handling multiple test cases and arithmetic operations.

 ## ✅ What I did today
+-"Pass or Fail

+Anusree is struggling to pass a certain college course.
+The test has a total of N question, each question carries 3 marks for a correct answer and −1 for an incorrect answer.
+Anusree is a risk-averse person so he decided to attempt all the questions.
+It is known that Anusree got X questions correct and the rest of them incorrect.
+For Anusree to pass the course he must score at least P marks.
+Will Anusree be able to pass the exam or not?
+Input Format
+First line will contain T, number of testcases.
+Then the testcases follow.
+Each testcase contains of a single line of input, three integers N, X, P.
+Output Format
+For each test case output ""PASS"" if Chef passes the exam and ""FAIL"" if Chef fails the exam.
+You may print each character of the string in uppercase or lowercase (for example, the strings ""pAas"", ""pass"", ""Pass"" and ""PASS"" will all be treated as identical).

 - Wrote a Java program to:
   1. Input the total number of test cases.
   2. For each test case, calculate the total score based on correct and incorrect answers.